Explore your mortgage options

 A carport is a free-standing or attached structure that provides shelter and shade for your car or other items.
 A carport differs from a garage because it lacks walls and a door, which is also why it’s less expensive to build.

-Depending on the size of the carport, you can expect to pay around $1,000 – $9,000.
-A carport can be metal or wood, built on a concrete slab, have siding or be painted.
+Depending on the size of the carport, you can expect to pay around $3,104 – $9,434.
+A carport can be metal or wood, and is typically built on a concrete slab.
+Some have siding and are painted.
 You can buy a customizable kit and do it yourself to cut construction costs.
-Some carport companies offer free delivery and installation.

 If you want to store chemicals, your car or other gas-dependent equipment in the garage, you can worry less about toxic fumes with a detached garage, due to distance from your home.
-A detached garage can cost up to $45,000.
-So building one is a little more than an attached garage.
+A detached garage usually costs between $19,200 and $45,000.
+So building one costs a little more than an attached garage.
 Factors to consider include size, purpose, features and materials.

 A storage shed can be used as a workshop, storage unit or converted into living space.
+Typically, they’re not big enough to store a car in.
 Unless your storage shed includes electricity or can be used as a living space, it may not increase the value of your home.
 A shed is usually less expensive than a carport, attached garage or detached structure.
-The national average cost of a storage shed is $6,000; however, you can purchase one for as little as $300.
+The national average cost of a storage shed is between $1,500 and $4,000.

 Garages come in many shapes, sizes and types and can be expensive to build.
 But the good news is garage financing is available.